James Siburt, Ph.D.

 BIOGRAPHY:

-Dr. James Eric Siburt, PhD., is the Assistant Professor and Graduate Director of the Masters of Strategic Leadership at Immaculata University.
-He has 15 years of experience in higher education as an educator, researcher, and administrator.
+Dr. James Eric Siburt, PhD., is the Associate Professor and Graduate Director of the Masters of Strategic Leadership at Immaculata University.
+He has over 15 years of experience in higher education as an educator, researcher, and administrator.
 His interdisciplinary research is through the semiotic analysis of narrative to form an understanding of power–folklore, pop-culture, religion, and mythology–that shapes and perpetuates normative perspectives in religion, politics, leadership, and popular culture.

-Selected Publications
+Selected Publications:

 Siburt, J. Myth, Magic, and Power in Tolkien’s Middle-earth.
 Lanham, MD: Lexington Books an imprint of The Rowman & Littlefield Publishing Group, Inc., 2023

 Siburt, J. & Steffy, C. “The Critical Précis: A Foundation For Writing.”
-Writing the Disciplines, edited by C. Fitzpatrick, Educators for OERs, 2023. https://www.writingthedisciplines.org/work-1/project-two-52m82
+Writing the Disciplines, edited by C. Fitzpatrick, Educators for OERs, 2023.

-Courses Taught
+Courses Taught:

 LDR600 Foundations of Leadership